atharva-ng/sttwo/README.md

 --"/api/ownersModule":
--GET-"/" - Get all the owner details with room info FIelds- id, wingName, roomsize, roomno, firstname, lastname
+-GET-"/" - Get all the owner details with room info Fields- id, wingName, roomsize, roomno, firstname, lastname

 -GET- "/get-excel" - Get the excel file with basic wing and room details which is to be downloaded by the user

 -POST- "/post-excel" - POST the excel file with basic wing and room details
 Fields: excel

+--"/api/community-communications":
+-POST - "/notices" - Create a new notice for a particular society
+Fields: title-255 Chars, content, start_date, end_date